-origin or background', while an ethnic minority group describes those 'living in a country where most people are from a different ethnic group'.
-In contrast, race is defined as a group in which people belong, classified by physical characteristics one perceives them to share; although the definition shares similarities with ethnicity/ethnic groups, the terms should not be used interchangeably.9-11
+An ethnic group is defined as a large collection of 'people classed according to common racial, national, tribal, religious, linguistic, or cultural origin or background', while an ethnic minority group describes those 'living in a country where most people are from a different ethnic group'.
+In contrast, race is defined as a group in which people belong, classified by physical characteristics one perceives them to share; although the definition shares similarities with ethnicity/ethnic groups, the terms should not be used interchangeably.
+9-11

-In 2022, the National Institute for Health and Care Research (NIHR) reported that only 60% of 148 UK randomised controlled trials (RCT) provided data on participant ethnicity.12 Furthermore, in trials that do report ethnicity, underrepresentation is often apparent.
+In 2022, the National Institute for Health and Care Research (NIHR) reported that only 60% of 148 UK randomised controlled trials (RCT) provided data on participant ethnicity.
+Furthermore, in trials that do report ethnicity, underrepresentation is often apparent.
 For example, Smith et al.13 analysed data from 943 RCTs crucial to medication authorisation by the European Commission (EC), showing that Black and Asian populations were underrepresented in almost 50% of trials.
-The review highlights the abundance of literature discussing trial ethnic diversity stemming from the USA, relative to European counterparts; this is perhaps driven by a combination of historical and attitudinal differences.13 Despite knowing that ethnic minorities in Europe also face disparities in cancer care, one must consider whether European research is comparably as committed to prioritising equity for these groups.^{14,15}
+The review highlights the abundance of literature discussing trial ethnic diversity stemming from the USA, relative to European counterparts; this is perhaps driven by a combination of historical and attitudinal differences.
+Despite knowing that ethnic minorities in Europe also face disparities in cancer care, one must consider whether European research is comparably as committed to prioritising equity for these groups.
+14,15

-Aimed at enhancing trial ethnic diversity, Schwartz et al.16 state three key goals: building trust, promoting equity, and increasing biomedical knowledge.
-Described in American literature, distrust of the medical profession draws on historical abuses and modern-day inequalities.^{17,18} However, European literature on this subject is lacking, so whether the reasons underpinning American distrust translate to this population is difficult to say.
+Aimed at enhancing trial ethnic diversity, Schwartz et al. state three key goals: building trust, promoting equity, and increasing biomedical knowledge.
+Described in American literature, distrust of the medical profession draws on historical abuses and modern-day inequalities.
+However, European literature on this subject is lacking, so whether the reasons underpinning American distrust translate to this population is difficult to say.
 Secondly, equity recognises that potential benefits of trial participation should be made accessible to all, regardless of background and characteristics.
-This benefit comes not only from the trial intervention, but also from participation in general; inequity limits access to groups that may need it most.19-22 Such benefits include dedicated support by a trials team, enhancing continuity of care, and increased (and often quicker) access to investigations, blood tests, and appointments with a healthcare professional.^{19,20,23} Finally, biomedical knowledge is gained through diversity, because cohorts highly representative of the diverse target population increase the generalisability of results.
-Pharmaco-ethnicity considers ethnicity-dependent variations in treatment response and toxicity,24 and though individual trials are usually underpowered to robustly identify these differences, it emphasises why inclusivity makes for more applicable data.16
+This benefit comes not only from the trial intervention, but also from participation in general; inequity limits access to groups that may need it most.19-22 Such benefits include dedicated support by a trials team, enhancing continuity of care, and increased (and often quicker) access to investigations, blood tests, and appointments with a healthcare professional.
+19,20,23 Finally, biomedical knowledge is gained through diversity, because cohorts highly representative of the diverse target population increase the generalisability of results.
+Pharmaco-ethnicity considers ethnicity-dependent variations in treatment response and toxicity, and though individual trials are usually underpowered to robustly identify these differences, it emphasises why inclusivity makes for more applicable data.

 Indeed, achieving equity may not mean proportional representation with regard to the general population, but representation weighted to reflect that some cancers affect certain ethnicities to a greater degree.
-For example, mortality incidence in African American patients with triple negative breast cancer (TNBC) is almost twice that of White counterparts.^{25,26} Nevertheless, social factors may play a significant role in TNBC survival in this group, which may also form barriers to trial participation, widening inequity.26 However, the pressing need to improve care for this subgroup is not reflected in clinical trial recruitment.
-For example, in one of the most recent practice-changing studies in TNBC, ethnicity data were not reported until recently, where <5% were Black or African American.^{27,28}
+For example, mortality incidence in African American patients with triple negative breast cancer (TNBC) is almost twice that of White counterparts.

+Nevertheless, social factors may play a significant role in TNBC survival in this group, which may also form barriers to trial participation, widening inequity.
+However, the pressing need to improve care for this subgroup is not reflected in clinical trial recruitment.
+For example, in one of the most recent practice-changing studies in TNBC, ethnicity data is not reported.